 Why You Will Love These Instant Pot Chicken Thighs

-In general, boneless, skinless Chicken thighs are my go-to for quick weeknight dinners.
-Throw them in an Instant Pot, and they will be more tender, juicier, and flavourful than you thought possible.
+In general, boneless, skinless chicken thighs are my go-to for quick weeknight dinners.
+Throw them in an Instant Pot, and they will be more tender, juicier, and more flavourful than you thought possible.
 Here’s why you will love this recipe:

 - An incredibly easy, rich, and flavourful sauce: The vibrant and gorgeous sauce you see in the photos is made simply with sliced onions and mixed peppers.
 When the vegetables are steamed in the Instant pot they release a lot of flavourful juices.
 Mixed with the chicken spices and juices, it gives you something far tastier than it should for the amount of work you put in.

 - Simple, pantry-friendly spices: There are no exotic, hard to find spices here.
 Sweet paprika, garlic powder, and a little oregano, is all that is needed.
 The paprika is what gives the chicken and the sauce its lovely colour without the need for too much browning.

 - Versatile: I have made these Instant Pot chicken thighs dozens of times, varying the vegetables and spices to suit my mood and refrigerator inventory.
 The dish always works.

 - A last minute dinner: I love to cook and I love a nice dinner, but I am a huge culinary procrastinator.
 Too often, come dinnertime, I have just started thinking about what to make.
 These Instant Pot chicken thighs are perfect for people like me.
 They cook in mere minutes and with impossibly few ingredients and effort, you are amply rewarded.

 - Spoon-tender, deeply flavoured chicken: In the Instant Pot, spices penetrate the meat more deeply.
 These perfectly spiced chicken thighs emerge from the pressure cooker beautifully succulent and fall-apart tender.